stackhpc/ansible-slurm-appliance/README.md

 # StackHPC Slurm Appliance

-This repository contains playbooks and configuration to define a Slurm-based HPC environment, including:
+This repository contains playbooks and configuration to define a Slurm-based HPC environment including:
-- A Centos 8 and OpenHPC v2-based Slurm cluster with production-ready configuration.
+- A Centos 8 and OpenHPC v2-based Slurm cluster.
-- Shared fileystem(s using NFS (with servers within or external to the cluster).
+- Shared fileystem(s) using NFS (with servers within or external to the cluster).
 - Slurm accounting using a MySQL backend.
-- A monitoring backend using Prometheus and an ElasticSearch.
+- A monitoring backend using Prometheus and ElasticSearch.
 - Grafana with dashboards for both individual nodes and Slurm jobs.
 - Production-ready Slurm defaults for access and memory.
 - A Packer-based build pipeline for compute node images.

-The repository is designed to be forked once for a specific use-case/HPC site containing multiple environments (e.g. development, staging and production).
+The repository is designed to be forked for a specific use-case/HPC site but can contain multiple environments (e.g. development, staging and production).
 It has been designed to be modular and extensible, so if you add features for your HPC site please feel free to submit PRs back upstream to us!

 ## Pre-requisites